Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Theme 3: Investigating Deeper Causes

-We note that the dataset of real models we used included many that shared an architecture and differed only in weights (\ie checkpoints of the same model).
-We were surprised to observe that the different weights alone were enough to produce different behaviors in our evaluation.
-For example, in \code{tf2onnx}, various checkpoints of the \code{t5} model had 65 HuggingFace conversion errors, 56 unsuccessful \code{tf2onnx} conversions, 1 unsuccessful ONNX RunTime load, 0 incorrect outputs, and 183 successes.
-We could not find an explanation for this instability.
-It bears further investigation.
+One interesting form of failure we observed was models with identical architectures but varying conversion issues.
+For example, in \code{tf2onnx}, various checkpoints of the \code{t5} model had 65 HuggingFace conversion errors, 56 unsuccessful \code{tf2onnx} conversions, 1 unsuccessful ONNX Runtime load, 0 incorrect outputs, and 183 successes.
+We could not determine the cause(s) of this instability.